nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-17-anonymous.md

 From what we have, it would seem that we have a script that is running as a cronjob.
 We can deduce this from the numerous lines within removed_files.log, indicating that clean.sh is being run periodically.

-As such, what we can do is to replace **clean.sh** in the FTP server with our own malicious clean.sh script.
+As such, what we can do is to replace **clean.sh** in the FTP server with our own malicious reverse shell script.
 When clean.sh is then executed, a reverse shell will be opened, allowing us to gain an initial foothold into the machine.

-*The reverse shell payload used is from [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md).
+The reverse shell payload we'll use is from [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md).

 **Our clean.sh script:**